lancedolan/synacore-weather/README.md

 **Notes to code judge**

--Using CSS 3.0 flexbox in single line - would not use if IE10 or lower support required -Would normally consult client browser support requirements before using let JS keyword -Only testing on Chrome/Firefox, given acceptance criteria.
+- Using CSS 3.0 flexbox in single line - would not use if IE10 or lower support required
+- Would normally consult client browser support requirements before using let JS keyword

+-Only testing on Chrome/Firefox, given acceptance criteria.
 -In fullfilling the "fill the window" criteria, I'm attempting to show some different strategies for responsive content, using various CSS units (em/vw) and @media width selectors.
 One could also use calc() functionality.
 In any case, a production solution would likely settle a more consistent solution.
 I'm also assuming responsive support for a max aspect ratio of 1:1.
 If content is required to also fill stretched landscape aspect ratios, I would do this with some calc() function of both vh and vw, but I think this requirement is rare enough in the industry to go without unless explicitly requested.
 -I've used gslint for styling.
 I broke gjslint styling rules only to omit documentation for old-school namespace declaration pattern, and for a couple lines that I think are more readable when left too long.
 I'm open to whatever styling rules a dev environment adopts.